jogrdd/anki-advanced/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the LICENSE file for details.

 ## Acknowledgments

+- [Anki](https://apps.ankiweb.net/) for the inspiration and card management system.
 - [React](https://reactjs.org/) for the UI framework.
-- [Anki](https://apps.ankiweb.net/) for the inspiration and card management system.
+- [Vite](https://vitejs.dev/) for the development server and build tool.
-- [Babel](https://babeljs.io/) for enabling JSX in the browser.
+- [React-Router](https://reactrouter.com/) for routing in the SPA.
 ---

 **Note**: This is a proof of concept and is not intended for production use.
 The final version will be a standalone React application with enhanced features and performance.